 Regroup state

 LightCrowd relies not only on technology, but also on collective understanding.
 For the bracelet’s signals to work, spectators present within the crowd must recognise and respond to them, even if they aren’t wearing a bracelet themselves.
+This is why we imagined a communication strategy across multiple touchpoints :

 Before the event : clear information on tickets, confirmation emails, and social media.